-Energy development on public and private land is growing to meet society’s mounting energy needs.
+Energy development is growing to meet society’s mounting energy needs.
 All forms of energy development can affect wildlife and wildlife habitat.
 The Wildlife Society acknowledges that world-wide energy demands will continue to increase, and energy use is an integral part of our daily lives.
-Nonetheless, The Wildlife Society seeks to minimize impacts of energy development on wildlife, while still recognizing energy development as an integral part of modern society.
+Nonetheless, The Wildlife Society seeks to minimize adverse impacts of energy development on wildlife populations and their habitat and connectivity.

-National, provincial, and state agencies have the authority and mandate to require reasonable planning and mitigation measures that will minimize or avoid deterioration of public trust wildlife and wildlife habitat.
-Responsible management of energy projects on public lands include activities that sustain fish and wildlife populations including their habitats and connectivity, protect environmental and ecological values, and provide for recreational use and aesthetic considerations.
+Governing agencies, including tribal entities, often have the authority and mandate to require reasonable planning, mitigating, decommissioning, and reclaiming measures that will minimize or avoid negative impacts on wildlife and their habitats.
+Responsible management of energy projects include activities that sustain fish and wildlife populations including their habitats and connectivity, protect environmental and ecological processes, and provide for recreational use and aesthetic considerations.

 The policy of The Wildlife Society regarding energy development is to:

-- Urge implementation of practical measures to avoid, reduce, or mitigate negative effects on wildlife and their habitats resulting from energy development.
+- Urge implementation of practical measures to avoid, reduce, and offset negative effects on wildlife populations and their habitat and connectivity resulting from energy development.

-- Support a transparent adaptive energy development process that includes a) scientific monitoring, b) evaluating monitoring results, and c) using monitoring and evaluation information to adjust operations to reduce negative effects to wildlife and other natural resources.
+- Emphasize scientific monitoring and evaluation to enable transparent, on-going adjustment of operations to reduce the negative effects to wildlife populations, their habitats and connectivity, and other natural resources.

-- Encourage early and continuing cooperation and coordination among state, provincial, and national agencies, and energy developers in land-use planning and development and implementation of siting, monitoring, and mitigation strategies that minimize the impact of energy development on wildlife.
+- Encourage early and continuing coordination and cooperation among local, state, provincial, and national agencies, indigenous tribes and Nations, and energy developers to promote planning, development, and implementation of siting, monitoring, and mitigation strategies that minimize the impact of energy development on wildlife.

-- Encourage lead agencies to issue a formal, science-based finding (statement of record) at the conclusion of each land management planning process related to energy development.
-These findings should describe objectively the impacts of the anticipated actions, the inherent uncertainties, and whether the implementation of the plan and the provisions of a permit would adequately conserve important wildlife resources affected by proposed actions and describe impacts anticipated as a result of the action.
+- Encourage lead agencies to issue formal, science-based findings at the conclusion of each stage in the planning and permitting processes related to energy development.
+These findings should describe objectively the impacts of the anticipated actions, the inherent uncertainties, and whether the implementation of the plan and the provisions of a permit will conserve wildlife resources affected by the proposed actions.